Frequently Asked Questions

 Washington State law requires Recompose to hold 90% of the money from the purchase of Precompose in a trust account.
 This money will be invested in low-risk investments and cannot ever be used in Recompose’s operations.

 The trust account where we hold your money will earn “accruals,” meaning interest, dividends, and/or an increase in value of stock or bonds or other investments.
 Because Recompose intends to use low-risk investments on trust funds, we expect these accruals to be very modest.
-You will be entitled to accruals on the trust if the balance exceeds the price of human composting at the time the service is performed.
-If the amount you have paid, plus the accruals, exceeds our then-current cost, your estate will be refunded any excess funds.
-Please note this instance is unlikely.
 The Recompose trust, like any funerary trust in Washington, is heavily regulated, and Washington State will receive yearly reports on the holdings and any accruals.
 They will not receive reports on individual accounts, so your individual account remains private to you.

 Yes, you can cancel your plan at any time.
 If you cancel within 30 days of joining, you will receive a 100% refund.
 After 30 days, you will receive a 90% refund of the money you’ve paid into Precompose.
 The remaining 10% is kept by Recompose for our operating costs.
 Please contact Precompose at [email protected] or (206) 800-8733.

-If Recompose is not available at the time of your death, you or your designated agent will receive a 90% refund either at the time of death or at the time of Recompose’s closing.
+If Recompose is not available at the time of your death, you or your designated agent will receive a refund of the amount in trust on your behalf (the 90% principal plus any accruals earned while in trust) either at the time of death or at the time of Recompose’s closing.
 The remaining 10% is retained for operational costs.

 Yes, our team is happy to answer questions over the phone.
 Our phone number is (206) 800-8733.
 Our office hours are 10am to 4pm PT on weekdays.
 Please note we have a small team, so you may need to leave a message and we will call you back within 2-3 business days.